Aly de Groot, Noeleen Lalara, Maicie Lalara & Kenny Mamarika – pre show!

-This year was the first time Anindilyakwa threads have featured on the catwalk.
-The collection was created in collaboration between Umbakumba artist Maicey Lalara, Anguru artists Bernadette Watt and Annabel Amagula & Darwin artist Anna Reynolds.
+This year was the first time Anindilyakwa Arts threads have featured on the catwalk.
+The collection was created in collaboration between Umbakumba artist Maicie Lalara, Angurugu artists Bernadette Watt and Annabell Amagula and Darwin textile artist Anna Reynolds.

 Each of the garments were handcrafted by Anna using bush dyed and hand-painted natural fibres and salvaged sari silk.
 The collection was accessorised with jewellery and bags made of woven ghost net, organza dyed silk & seeds and shells collected on country.

-Umbakaumba artists Noleen Lalara, Kenny Mamarika & Maicey Lalara walked the catwalk on the night, Lenny & Noleen also strutting looks from art centres across the country.
+Umbakumba artists Noeleen Lalara, Kenny Mamarika & Maicie Lalara walked the catwalk on the night, Lenny & Noeleen also strutting looks from art centres across the country.

-From Country to Couture was curated by the incredible Grace Lillian Lee, who also put together the fashion show at this year’s Commonwealth games that inspired artist Annabel Amagula to weave a dress for the runway.
+Country to Couture was curated by the incredible Grace Lillian Lee, who also put together the fashion show at this year’s Commonwealth games that inspired artist Annabell Amagula to weave a dress for the runway.

-Maicey's cousin, Anindilyakwa singer songwriter Emily Wurramarra joined the Anindilyakwa team for the show.
-The Anindilyakwa collection was shown on the catwalk to the soundtrack of Emily’s song Yimenda-Papaguneray (Turtle Song).
+Maicie’s cousin, Anindilyakwa singer songwriter Emily Wurramara joined the Anindilyakwa Arts team for the show.
+The Anindilyakwa Arts collection was shown on the catwalk to the soundtrack of Emily’s song Yimenda-Papaguneray (Turtle Song).